-So the round this week was made up off Jadek from Miro, Chang (since none of others came through the selection this week) and a university student who had been brought in by Ätz in the morning and whom he had invited after chattering about their poker skills.
+So, the round this week was made up of Jadek from Miro, Chang (since none of the others came through the selection this week) and a university student who had been brought in by Ätz in the morning and whom he had invited after chattering about their poker skills.

-Jadek was on the other hand was a permanent member; an Armenian who liked telling stories.
-He just didn’t have many in stock.
+Jadek was, on the other hand, a permanent member; an Armenian who liked telling stories.
+He just didn’t have any in stock.
 Recurring more than often, he told the one from his youth in Armenia where he shot with his father’s pistol at bottles on a fence and proceeded to pop all of them with one shot each.
 The number of bottles changed from week to week, from the beginning of twelve up to 30.
 30 bullets for 30 bottles.
 Yeah, it all depended on how drunk he was.
 Jadek laughed a lot, but he drank even more.

 “His eyes just don’t give much away, his poker face is incredible”